dhellmann/pymotw/PyMOTW/Cookie/index.rst

 headers are sent properly.
 It can be instructive to understand how cookies work, though, and the options available.

-The Cookie module implements a parser for cookies that is mostly RFC 2109 compliant.
+The Cookie module implements a parser for cookies that is mostly :rfc:`2109` compliant.
 It is a little less strict than the standard because MSIE 3.0x does not support the entire standard.